davideCaligola/experimentalRoboticsLab_assignment2/README.md

 - there is not any error handling,
 - the vision system handles only one marker per time.
 If more than a marker is in the camera view, only the first one in the list provided by the camera is considered,
 - if the camera does not find the searched marker id, the rosbot keeps on turning on itself looking for the marker id indefinitely.
 It could be implemented a timeout or any other exception handler,
+- once the rosbot reaches the target point, it takes time to get the notification from the `move_base` package that the service goal has been achieved.
+It could be possible to speed up the process introducing a check on the position of the robot and once reached the target position within a threshold, cancel the `move_base` service goal,
 - currently, once the rosbot comes back to the starting point, the `robot_logic.py` node terminates.
 Since the node is required, its termination triggers all other processes to terminate as well.
 A more graceful shut down procedure could be devised.